cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 The potential of JavaScript extended significantly with the advent of [AJAX (Asynchronous JavaScript and XML)](https://www.w3schools.com/xml/ajax_intro.asp), particularly after its use in Google's products like Gmail and Google Maps in the early 2000s.
 AJAX was initially made possible by the [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest), initially created by Microsoft for its Outlook Web App in 1998.
 This technology allowed web pages to request additional data from servers without needing a page refresh, leading to more dynamic and responsive web applications.
-Today, AJAX is a fundamental component of modern web development, enabling continuous data exchange between browsers and servers and significantly enhancing the user experience on the internet.
+Today AJAX is a fundamental component of modern web development, enabling continuous data exchange between browsers and servers and significantly enhancing the user experience on the internet.

 [//]: # (Node.js: Unifying Client and Server-Side Development)
 The development landscape took a dramatic turn with the creation of [Node.js](https://nodejs.org/en) in May 2009.